HsiangHung/Machine_Learning_Note/Anomaly_Detection/isolation_forest/README.md

 ## isolation tree and forest

-Step 1 — Sampling for Training
+1. Step 1 — Subsampling data for training

-Step 2 — Making binary decision tree random choice of an attribute (i.e. Q1 or Q2) / random choice of a Q1 or Q2 value between its min and max (i.e. Q1’)
+2. Step 2 — Making binary decision tree: Suppose we have two attributes (i.e. Q1 or Q2) as shown below, random choice of an attribute and random choice of a Q1 or Q2 value between its min and max (i.e. Q1’)

-Step 3 — Repeat step 2 Iteratively until each data is isolated as a leaf or specified maximum depth is reached.
+3. Step 3 — Repeat step 2 Iteratively until each data is isolated as a leaf or specified maximum depth is reached.

+So far the step 1-3 can be summarized below

 ![](images/isolation_tree.png)